 For the life of me, I will never fully understand film distribution, and why it seems to be such a complicated mess.

 At least it's being released.
 That's something I suppose.

-Jennifer Carpenter) is also hard-boiled, but way hotter.
+John Cusack plays Mike Fletcher, a hard-boiled Detective on the hunt for a local killer of whores.
+His partner Kelsey (played by Jennifer Carpenter) is also hard-boiled, but way hotter.
 She's on the case of the Hooker-Killer too, and looks exceptionally cute in a beanie.
 She doesn't smile a lot though.
 Seems angry.

 |"Did you just call me cute?"|